Trade show model

 THANK YOU!

-The engineering firm Glaser thanks Symeo GmbH in Munich for the exceptionally good communication, the refreshing meetings and a successful collaboration.
+The engineering firm Glaser thanks Symeo GmbH in Munich for the extraordinarily good communication, the refreshing meetings, and a successful collaboration.

 Addendum: Successful presentation of the SYMEO radar demonstrator at the SPS trade fair in Nuremberg

-The trade show model is currently being presented at the SPS trade fair in Nuremberg, where it impressively demonstrates the advantages of radar technology to visitors.
-Particularly impressive is that this distance sensor works reliably even under the harshest conditions such as rain and dust.
+The trade fair model is currently being showcased at the SPS trade fair in Nuremberg, where it impressively demonstrates the advantages of radar technology to visitors.
+Particularly impressive is that this distance sensor reliably operates even under harsh conditions such as rain and dust.

 Developing the radar demonstrator for SYMEO was an enriching experience.
-Despite the tight timeframe due to the upcoming trade show date, we managed to complete the trade show model on time.
-The key to success was the excellent communication and close contact with the SYMEO team.
+Despite the tight timeframe due to the upcoming trade fair date, we managed to complete the trade fair model on time.
+The key to success was excellent communication and close contact with the SYMEO team.
 I am proud to have been part of such a forward-looking project and look forward to the further establishment of this innovative sensor technology in the market.

 Dipl.-Ing.
 (FH) Daniel Evers